Lokraan/laughing-chainsaw/README.md

 It also prints out the market cap of the entire crypto market and market information into nicely formatted discord embeds upon request.
 (Data from coinmarketcap.)

-## Adding the bot to your server.
+## Adding the bot to your server
 I currently host the bot 24/7 on a vps and you're free to add it to your discord server if you'd like.
-The price / rsi updates don't currently work for multiple servers but it is something I'll be adding soon.
-Despite this, all other commands are fully functional.
+To enable price/rsi updates just type `$start` in the desired channel and it will starts sending price/rsi updates to the channel.
+To stop it type, `$stop`.

 https://discordapp.com/oauth2/authorize?client_id=392534322894340096&scope=bot

-## Personal Usage
+## Hosting it yourself.
 For basic personal use you need to set `"token"` to your personal bot's token, and `"update_channel"` to the channel the bot should print updates to in [config.json](/config.json)

+It is not necessary to include the update channel, as typing `$start` uses the current channel for price/rsi updates and `$stop` removes it.

 ```json
 "token": "your token",